 Our skin requires both Oil AND Water to stay happy and plump.
 When skin is lacking either the outward appearance can be very similar: dull, rough, irritated, redness, you may even have exacerbated acne issues, clogged pores and bumps!
 Once you have a better understanding of your skin issue - knowing what to reach for is critical to addressing the problem.

-If your usually happy skin is not overly dry then the use of Facial oils, applied to damp skin, is an effective, nourishing way to condition and provide moisture.
-BUT … If you experiencing an ACUTE spell of dry, irritated skin may I suggest that your first read my post ”Are seed oils moisturizing?
+If your usually happy skin is not overly dry then the use of Facial oils, applied to damp skin, is an effective, nourishing way to condition and provide a light moisturizing effect.
+BUT … If you have very dry skin or experiencing an ACUTE spell of dry, irritated skin I suggest that your first read my post ”Are seed oils moisturizing?
 A cautionary tale”.
 This post will help determine which approach is best for you right now.

 What do we mean by "moisture"?